dawranliou/dawranliou.com/source/blog/2019-02-02-tachyons-review.html.markdown

 /*
   Case 2
-  To contain the style within the context, one might create many duplicate modifier class like below:
+  To contain the style within the context, one might create many duplicate modifier classes like below:
 */
 .resulttable--link-hide {
 	display: none;